-How to complete the 'GTA Online' Criminal Mastermind challenge
+How to complete the 'GTA Online' criminal mastermind challenge

 More GTA Online tips and tricks

-Check out Mic's GTA Online guides on how to buy Shark Cards, how to get rich without buying Shark Cards, how run an auto theft ring, how to buy and sell property, how to increase your strength stat, how to treat yourself to plastic surgery and how to kill the Insurgent, one of the most powerful vehicles in GTA Online.
+Check out Mic's GTA Online guides on how to buy Shark Cards; how to get rich without buying Shark Cards; how run an auto theft ring, how to buy and sell property; how to increase your strength stat; how to change your appearance; and how to kill the Insurgent, one of the most powerful vehicles in GTA Online.